PixelPorridge/TurboKeyboardAHK/README.md

 ## Options
 **Toggle Script Suspension**\
 By default, all shortcuts are enabled.
 But sometimes you might not want them, like when you're playing games.
-You can toggle the script shortcuts by pressing <kbd>Alt+`</kbd>.
+You can toggle the script shortcuts by pressing <kbd>Alt + `</kbd>.

-**Disable Tray Tip**\
+**Disable Tray Tip Notification**\
 By default, there will be a tray tip notification whenever you toggle the script suspension.
 If you find this annoying, you can turn it off my removing or commenting out the following code in the script:

 ```autohotkey